Life before Girton

 What I Love about Teaching

-I love sharing the joy of music with the next generation.
-It can make such a difference in student’s lives socially, emotionally and academically and is such a fun activity to be involved in.
-Teaching to me has a defined moral and social purpose, and it is important to grow our sense of community and our place within it.
+I love sharing the thrill of music with the next generation.
+It can make such a difference in students’ lives socially, emotionally, and academically and we have a lot of fun along the way.

 What do you like best about the subject/s you teach?

-I love Music as a subject because of all the ways it can have an effect on your life.
+I love Music as a subject because of all the ways it can affect your life.
 Music has an amazing ability to move us, help us feel and deal with our emotions and help the world make sense.
 It is truly a universal language.
-Playing and understanding Music as a language is deeply interesting and exciting.

 What difference can good teaching make?

 We can all remember good teachers in our lives, and to have an effect teachers need to reflect on what good teaching is.

 Each student is an individual and I feel it is important to learn about my students and find out what their passions are.
 Making a connection with each student and their family is at the heart of good teaching, as you are then able to tailor your approach with every student.

 Also important is a sense of community, whether the classroom community, house community, or wider school community.
 Fostering a group understanding and respect for all members is at the heart of high-level music-making, as well as effective classroom environments.

 Organisation, knowledge of the curriculum, and support from a student’s home environment and from within the school all make for good teachers.
 The effect on students lasts a lifetime.